Nafalgar/dathost-discord-bot/README.md

 - `BOT-TOKEN` : This is your Discord bot token that you create on the [Discord developer page]{https://discord.com/developers/applications}.
 - `USER`: Your login email for DatHost.
 - `PASSWORD`: Your password for DatHost.
 - `SERVERID`: The ID of the server you wish to issue commands to.
 You can find this ID by going to the control panel page of your server and copying the ID from the URL.
-Alternatively, issuing the `!info` command will also list all server ids.

 ## Installation